Graduate Catalog 2024-2025

 3. A cumulative grade point average of 3.0 (on a 4.0 scale) in at least one of the following:

-1. all mathematics courses that are applicable to the undergraduate mathematics major;
+1. all mathematics and statistics courses that are applicable to the undergraduate mathematics major;

 2. courses specified in (b) through (e) of Item 2 above.